-Materials Description Student assessment records These should provide evidence that: student achievement is clearly and accurately recorded recording is up-to-date (i.e. marks for all tasks completed up to this point in time are included) the current assessment outline and tasks are being implemented the assessment requirements specified in the current syllabus are being implemented.
+Materials Description The assessment tasks and marking keys These should provide evidence that: the assessment requirements of the course are being implemented the school has developed clearly defined assessment tasks opportunities are provided for students to demonstrate the full range of achievement student achievement on the assessment tasks can be clearly judged using the marking keys.
+These documents: are the set of tasks (or task briefs) as provided to the students up to this point in time and the marking key used for each task.
+Student assessment records These should provide evidence that: • student achievement is clearly and accurately recorded • recording is up-to-date (i.e. marks for all tasks completed up to this point in time are included) • the current assessment outline and tasks are being implemented • the assessment requirements specified in the current syllabus are being implemented.
 These documents: are typically a printout from an electronic marks book include all students enrolled in the pair of units (or unit, where a single Year 11 unit is being delivered) at the school show raw marks for each task completed up to this point in time show the title (and/or numbers) and weighting for each task from the assessment outline.
 Internal comparability plan (if there is more than one teacher of the pair of units at the school) (see sub-section 2.4.3) This document: provides an indication of which procedures are being implemented to ensure that comparability between classes is being achieved.
-This requires a common assessment outline and marking procedures, such as: use of common marking keys by the teachers of all classes double-marking of all assessment tasks by the teachers of all classes cross-marking of sections of all assessment tasks by the teachers.
+This requires a common assessment outline and marking procedures, such as: use of common marking keys by the teachers of all classes double-marking of all assessment tasks by the teachers of all classes cross-marking of sections of all assessment tasks by the teachers cross-marking of assessment tasks by the teachers.
 Small group moderation comparability plan (if the school is in a small group moderation partnership for this pair of units) (see sub-section 3.6) This document: provides an indication of which procedures are being implemented to ensure that comparability between partner schools is being achieved.
-This requires a common assessment outline and marking procedures, such as: use of common marking keys by the teachers at all partner schools double-marking of all assessment tasks by the teachers at all partner schools cross-marking of sections of all assessment tasks by the teachers at all partner schools cross-marking of assessment tasks by the teachers at all partner schools cross-marking of assessment tasks by the teachers at all partner schools
+This requires a common assessment outline and marking procedures, such as: use of common marking keys by the teachers at all partner schools double-marking of all assessment tasks by the teachers at all partner schools cross-marking of sections of all assessment tasks by the teachers at all partner schools cross-marking of assessment tasks by the teachers at all partner schools